Yayaka/Amorphos/specification/yayaka-subprotocol.md

 ## Subprotocols

-### Presentation subprotocol
+### Presentation protocol

-A *presentation subprotocol* specifies additional types of contents to show.
+A *presentation protocol* specifies additional types of contents to show.